peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  context.

 ### RoundToIntegerNoRoundedFlag
-    public EDecimal RoundToIntegerNoRoundedFlag​(EContext ctx) Returns a decimal number with the same value as this object but rounded to an integer, without adding the <code>FlagInexact</code> or
+    public EFloat RoundToIntegerNoRoundedFlag​(EContext ctx) Returns a binary float with the same value as this object but rounded to an integer, without adding the <code>FlagInexact</code> or <code>FlagRounded</code>
- <code>FlagRounded</code> flags.
+ flags.

 **Parameters:**